coopdigital/coop-prototyping-kit/README.md

 - `heroku/ruby`
 - `heroku/nodejs`

+**_NOTE: the buildpacks need to be added in this order, as the Jekyll Gem needs to be installed before the main Gulp task it run._**

 #### Configure automated deployment:
 - In the Deploy tab, choose 'Connect to Github' as a deployment method
 - Search for and connect to the repository you have created